 After dinner, pay a visit to The Nutshell, the UK's 2nd smallest pub for a pint or two; serving some of the region's finest ales, and providing a bar not just full of customers, but interesting historical items, photos and memorabilia.
 From a mummified cat and currency notes on the ceiling to historical photos, military items and a plane propeller on the walls there is much to view and talk about while you enjoy a drink.

-Alternatively, you could head back to The Northgate's bar to sample the hotel’s famous cocktail menu.
-The exciting cocktails showcase locally sourced ingredients serving classic cocktails with a contemporary twist and often bedecked with a “theatrical edge”.
+Alternatively, you could head to The Angel Hotel's bar to sample the hotel’s cocktail menu.
+The exciting cocktails showcase locally sourced ingredients serving classic cocktails with a contemporary twist.

 You won’t be short of places in Bury St Edmunds you can choose for a hearty first meal of the day.
 Situated on Cornhill, Edmundo Lounge is an eclectic restaurant serving a range of breakfast and brunches dishes including the Lounge Breakfast (Smoked back bacon, sausage patty, hash browns, baked beans, slow-roasted tomato, sautéed mushrooms, fried egg and toast), Jumbo Oats Porridge, Diner Brunch (Buttermilk pancakes with smoked streaky bacon, maple syrup, barbecue beans, mini hash browns and two fried eggs), Avocado Brunch and Buttermilk Pancakes to name but a few.
 There's an extensive vegan and gluten free menu on offer too!

 If it's just a coffee and a pastry you desire, then you are certainly spoilt for choice!
-Head to Midgar, No5 Angel Hill, Really Rather Good or Baskerville's - for more inspiration, take a look at our 'Coffee Lovers Guide to Independent Cafes'.
+For inspiration, take a look at our 'Coffee Lovers Guide to Independent Cafes'.